The Vermont Statutes Online

 § 2824.
 Promoting a recording of sexual conduct

-(a) No person may, with knowledge of the character and content, promote any photograph, film, or visual recording of sexual conduct by a child, or of a lewd exhibition of a child's genitals or anus.
+(a) No person may, with knowledge of the character and content, promote any photograph, film, or visual recording of sexual conduct by, with, or on a child, or of a lewd exhibition of a child’s genitals or anus.
 This subsection does not apply to paintings, drawings, or to nonvisual or written descriptions of sexual conduct.

 (b) In any prosecution arising under this section, the defendant may raise any of the following affirmative defenses: